OpenEvalProject/evals/manuscripts/elife-92673/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/92673/elife-92673-fig4-v1.jpg)

-**Figure 4.:** Lrrk conditional double knockout (cDKO) mice.(A) Representative images of TH and active Caspase-3 immunostaining show TH+ DA neurons (green) and active Caspase-3+ apoptotic cells (red) in the SNpc of Lrrk cDKO and control mice at the age of 24 months.
+**Figure 4.:** (A) Representative images of TH and active Caspase-3 immunostaining show TH+ DA neurons (green) and active Caspase-3+ apoptotic cells (red) in the SNpc of Lrrk cDKO and control mice at the age of 24 months.
 (B) Quantification of active Caspase-3+/TH+ cells shows significant increases in apoptotic DA neurons in the SNpc of Lrrk cDKO mice (323 ± 38) at 24 months of age, relative to controls (157 ± 8, p=0.0004, Student’s t-test).
 Raw quantification data are included in Figure 4—source data 1.
 The number in the column indicates the number of mice used in the study.
 Red-filled and open circles represent data obtained from individual male and female mice, respectively.
 All data are expressed as mean ± SEM. ***p<0.001.
-Scale bar: 100 μm.Figure 4—source data 1.Lrrk conditional double knockout (cDKO) and control mice.
+Scale bar: 100 μm.

-## Age-dependent loss of TH+ DA terminals in the striatum of Lrrk cDKO mice
+### Age-dependent loss of TH+ DA terminals in the striatum of Lrrk cDKO mice

 To determine whether loss of DA neurons in the SNpc is accompanied with loss of DA terminals in the striatum, we performed TH immunostaining and quantified TH immunoreactivity in the striatum of Lrrk cDKO and littermate control mice at the ages of 15 and 24 months (Figure 5A).
 Quantitative analysis showed normal levels of TH immunoreactivity in the striatum of cDKO mice at 15 months of age but reduced levels of TH immunoreactivity in the striatum of cDKO mice at 24 moths of age (–19%, p=0.0215, Student’s t-test), suggesting an age-dependent loss of TH+ dopaminergic terminals in the striatum (Figure 5B).

 ![Figure 5.](https://cdn.elifesciences.org/articles/92673/elife-92673-fig5-v1.jpg)

-**Figure 5.:** Lrrk conditional double knockout (cDKO) mice.(A) Representative TH immunostaining images in the striatum of Lrrk cDKO mice and littermate controls at the ages of 15 and 24 months.
+**Figure 5.:** (A) Representative TH immunostaining images in the striatum of Lrrk cDKO mice and littermate controls at the ages of 15 and 24 months.
 (B) Quantification of TH immunoreactivity in the striatum of Lrrk cDKO and control mice shows similar TH immunoreactivity at the age of 15 months (p=0.8766, Student’s t-test), but there is a significant decrease in TH immunoreactivity in the striatum of Lrrk cDKO mice at 24 months of age (–19%, p=0.0215) compared to controls.
 The number in the column indicates the number of mice used in the study.
 Red-filled and open circles represent data obtained from individual male and female mice, respectively.
 All data are expressed as mean ± SEM. *p<0.05.
 Scale bar: 1 mm.

-## Unaffected TH+ noradrenergic neurons in the LC of Lrrk cDKO mice
+### Unaffected TH+ noradrenergic neurons in the LC of Lrrk cDKO mice

 Previously, we reported the reduction of noradrenergic neurons in the locus coeruleus (LC) of Lrrk DKO mice (Giaime et al., 2017).
 We therefore quantified TH+ noradrenergic neurons in the LC of Lrrk cDKO mice at the age of 24 months.
 The number of TH+ cells in the LC is similar between cDKO and littermate controls (control: 3418 ± 86, cDKO: 3350 ± 99, p=0.6110, Student’s t-test; Figure 6A and B).
 Further examination of the GFP reporter line crossed with Slc6a3Cre/+ showed the lack of Cre-mediated recombination in the LC (Figure 6C), supporting the cell-intrinsic nature of DA neuron loss in the SNpc of aged Lrrk cDKO mice.

 ![Figure 6.](https://cdn.elifesciences.org/articles/92673/elife-92673-fig6-v1.jpg)

-**Figure 6.:** Lrrk conditional double knockout (cDKO) mice.(A) Representative images of TH+ noradrenergic neurons in the LC of Lrrk cDKO mice and littermate controls at 24 months of age.
+**Figure 6.:** (A) Representative images of TH+ noradrenergic neurons in the LC of Lrrk cDKO mice and littermate controls at 24 months of age.
 (B) Quantification of TH+ cells shows similar number of TH+ noradrenergic neurons in the LC of Lrrk cDKO mice (3350 ± 99) and controls (3418 ± 86, p=0.6110, Student’s t-test).
-(C) Top: immunostaining of TH and GFP in the LC of Slc6a3 mice at 2 months of age.
-There is no GFP+ (green) cell in the LC, indicating that Cre/+; Rosa26CAG-LSL-ZsGreen1/+Slc6a3-Cre is not expressed in the LC.
+(C) Top: immunostaining of TH and GFP in the LC of Slc6a3Cre/+; Rosa26CAG-LSL-ZsGreen1/+ mice at 2 months of age.
+There is no GFP+ (green) cell in the LC, indicating that Slc6a3-Cre is not expressed in the LC.
 Bottom: higher power views of the boxed areas.
 The number in the column indicates the number of mice used in the study.
 Red-filled and open circles represent data obtained from individual male and female mice, respectively.
 All data are expressed as mean ± SEM.
 Scale bar: 100 μm.

-## Quantitative EM analysis of the SNpc in Lrrk cDKO mice
+### Quantitative EM analysis of the SNpc in Lrrk cDKO mice

 We previously reported age-dependent increases in electron-dense autophagic and autolysosomal vacuoles as well as the presence of large lipofuscin granules in the surviving SNpc neurons of Lrrk DKO mice beginning at 10 moths of age (Giaime et al., 2017; Huang et al., 2022).
 To determine whether selective inactivation of LRRK in DA neurons similarly results in the accumulation of electron-dense vacuoles in the SNpc, we performed EM analysis in the SNpc of Lrrk cDKO mice and littermate controls at the age of 25 months (Figure 7).
 We observed various electron-dense double membrane autophagosomes and single-membrane autolysosomes as well as lipofuscin granules composed of lipid-containing residues of lysosomal digestion in the SNpc of Lrrk cDKO and littermate control mice (Figure 7C–F).
 Interestingly, the number of electron-dense vacuoles in the SNpc is similar between Lrrk cDKO mice and littermate controls at the age of 25 months (control: 6.72 ± 0.43, cDKO: 6.99 ± 0.52, p=0.6839, Student’s t-test; Figure 7G).
 We also found no significant difference in the area of electron-dense vacuoles in the SNpc between Lrrk cDKO and littermate controls (control: 4.43 ± 0.44 μm2; cDKO: 4.60 ± 0.49 μm2, p=0.8048; Figure 7G).
 The difference in accumulation of electron-dense vacuoles in the SNpc between germline DKO mice and DA neuron-restricted cDKO suggests that LRRK in non-DA neurons, possibly microglia, may play a more prominent role in the regulation of the autophagy-lysosomal pathway.

 ![Figure 7.](https://cdn.elifesciences.org/articles/92673/elife-92673-fig7-v1.jpg)

-**Figure 7.:** Lrrk conditional double knockout (cDKO) mice.(A, B) Representative electron microscopy (EM) images showing electron-dense vacuoles (arrowheads) in SNpc neurons of cDKO mice and littermate controls at the age of 25 months.
+**Figure 7.:** (A, B) Representative electron microscopy (EM) images showing electron-dense vacuoles (arrowheads) in SNpc neurons of cDKO mice and littermate controls at the age of 25 months.
 (C–F) Higher power views showing various electron-dense vacuoles, autolysosomes (single arrows), autophagosomes (double arrows), and lipid-containing vacuoles (asterisks) in SNpc neurons of littermate control (C, D) and cDKO (E, F) mice.
 (G) Left: the average number of electron-dense vacuoles (>0.5 μm in diameter) in the SNpc neuronal profiles per mouse is not significantly different between Lrrk cDKO mice and littermate controls at the age of 25 months (control: 6.72 ± 0.43; cDKO: 6.99 ± 0.52, p=0.6839, Student’s t-test).
 Right: the total area of electron-dense vacuoles (>0.5 μm in diameter) in the SNpc neuronal profiles per mouse is similar between Lrrk cDKO and littermate controls (control: 4.43 ± 0.44 μm2; cDKO: 4.60 ± 0.49 μm2, p=0.8048).
 The value in parentheses indicates the number of mice (left) and neuron profiles (right) used in the quantification.
 Red-filled and open circles represent data obtained from individual male and female mice, respectively.
 All data are expressed as mean ± SEM.
 Scale bar: 1 μm.

-## Enhanced microgliosis in the SNpc of Lrrk cDKO mice
+### Enhanced microgliosis in the SNpc of Lrrk cDKO mice

 To determine whether selective inactivation of LRRK in DA neurons results in elevated microgliosis in the SNpc of Lrrk cDKO mice, we performed immunohistochemical analysis of Iba1, which labels microglia, and TH, which marks DA neurons and processes, thus showing the boundary of the SNpc (Figure 8A–C).
 We found that the number of Iba1+ microglia is significantly increased in the SNpc of Lrrk cDKO mice at 15 months of age (2541 ± 193), compared to controls (1737 ± 83; F1,45 = 102.6, p<0.0001, two-way ANOVA with Bonferroni’s post hoc multiple comparisons, p=0.0017; Figure 8A and D).
 The number of Iba1+ microglia in the SNpc of Lrrk cDKO is further increased compared to controls at the age of 20 (control: 2426 ± 68, cDKO: 3639 ± 127, p<0.0001; Figure 8B and D) and 25 months (control: 2640 ± 187, cDKO: 4089 ± 100, p<0.0001; Figure 8C and D).
 These results show that despite the selective inactivation of LRRK in DA neurons of Lrrk cDKO mice, microgliosis accompanies DA neuronal loss in the SNpc.

 ![Figure 8.](https://cdn.elifesciences.org/articles/92673/elife-92673-fig8-v1.jpg)

-**Figure 8.:** Lrrk conditional double knockout (cDKO) mice.(A–C) Representative images of Iba1+ microglia (red, marked by yellow arrowheads) and TH+ dopaminergic neurons (green) in the SNpc of Lrrk DKO mice and controls at 15 (A), 20 (B), and 24 (C) months of age.
+**Figure 8.:** (A–C) Representative images of Iba1+ microglia (red, marked by yellow arrowheads) and TH+ dopaminergic neurons (green) in the SNpc of Lrrk DKO mice and controls at 15 (A), 20 (B), and 24 (C) months of age.
 (D) Quantification of Iba1+ microglia shows significant increases in the number of Iba1+ microglia in the SNpc of Lrrk cDKO mice compared to control mice at the ages of 15 months (control: 1737 ± 83, cDKO: 2541 ± 193; F1,45 = 102.6, p<0.0001, p=0.0017, two-way ANOVA with Bonferroni’s post hoc multiple comparisons), 20 months (control: 2426 ± 68, cDKO: 3639 ± 127, p<0.0001), and 24 months (control: 2640 ± 187, cDKO: 4089 ± 100, p<0.0001).
 Raw quantification data are included in Figure 8—source data 1.
 The number in the column indicates the number of mice used in the study.
 Red-filled and open circles represent data obtained from individual male and female mice, respectively.
 All data are expressed as mean ± SEM. **p<0.01, ****p<0.0001.
-Scale bar: 100 μm.Figure 8—source data 1.Lrrk conditional double knockout (cDKO) and control mice.
+Scale bar: 100 μm.

-## Impaired motor coordination of Lrrk cDKO mice
+### Impaired motor coordination of Lrrk cDKO mice

 To determine whether Lrrk cDKO mice show motor deficits, we performed behavioral analysis of Lrrk cDKO and littermate controls at the ages of 10 and 22 months using two versions of the elevated beam walk test with varying width of the beam (Figure 9).
 Lrrk cDKO mice at 10 months of age displayed significantly more hindlimb slips/errors (4.4 ± 0.5) and longer traversal time (7.3 ± 0.3) in the 10 mm beam walk test, relative to littermate controls, which exhibited fewer slips (2.0 ± 0.3, p=0.0005, Student’s t-test) and shorter traversal time (5.8 ± 0.4, p=0.0075; Figure 9A).
 In the 20 mm beam walk, which is less challenging than the narrower beam walk, both Lrrk cDKO (1.5 ± 0.2) and littermate controls (1.0 ± 0.2, p=0.0733) at 10 months of age performed well with few hindlimb slips and with no difference between Lrrk cDKO and control mice.
 In addition, the traversal time is similar between Lrrk cDKO (5.2 ± 0.3) and control littermates (5.1 ± 0.4, p=0.9796; Figure 9A).
 These results show that Lrrk cDKO mice at 10 months of age already exhibit deficits in motor coordination.
 However, in the pole test Lrrk cDKO and control mice showed similar turning time (control: 1.2 ± 0.1; cDKO: 1.5 ± 0.1; p=0.1219) and descending time (control: 4.7 ± 0.1; cDKO: 4.7 ± 0.2; p=0.8620; Figure 9B).
 The Lrrk cDKO and control mice at 10 months of age exhibit similar body weight (Figure 9C).

 ![Figure 9.](https://cdn.elifesciences.org/articles/92673/elife-92673-fig9-v1.jpg)

-**Figure 9.:** Lrrk conditional double knockout (cDKO) mice.(A) In the 10 mm beam walk test, compared to control mice, Lrrk cDKO mice at 10 months of age exhibit markedly more hindlimb slips (control: 2.0 ± 0.3; cDKO: 4.4 ± 0.5; p=0.0005, Student’s t-test) and longer traversal time (control: 5.8 ± 0.4; cDKO: 7.3 ± 0.3; p=0.0075).
+**Figure 9.:** (A) In the 10 mm beam walk test, compared to control mice, Lrrk cDKO mice at 10 months of age exhibit markedly more hindlimb slips (control: 2.0 ± 0.3; cDKO: 4.4 ± 0.5; p=0.0005, Student’s t-test) and longer traversal time (control: 5.8 ± 0.4; cDKO: 7.3 ± 0.3; p=0.0075).
 In the less challenging 20 mm beam walk test, there is no significant difference in the number of hindlimb slips (control: 1.0 ± 0.2; cDKO: 1.5 ± 0.2; p=0.0733) and traversal time (control: 5.1 ± 0.4; cDKO: 5.2 ± 0.3; p=0.9796) between Lrrk cDKO and control mice.
 (B) In the pole test, Lrrk cDKO and control mice at 10 months of age display similar turning time (control: 1.2 ± 0.1; cDKO: 1.5 ± 0.1; p=0.1219) and descending time (control: 4.7 ± 0.1; cDKO: 4.7 ± 0.2; p=0.8620).
 (C) Lrrk cDKO (31.1 ± 1.3) and control (32.0 ± 1.5; p=0.6410) mice at 10 months of age show similar body weight.
 (D) Lrrk cDKO mice and control mice at 22 months of age in the 10 mm beam walk test show similar hindlimb slips (control: 12.0 ± 3.0; cDKO: 13.8 ± 3.3; p=0.7022) and traversal time (control: 15.3 ± 2.0; cDKO: 16.2 ± 2.8; p=0.8139).
 In the 20 mm team walk test, there is also no difference in hindlimb slips (control: 4.8 ± 1.6; cDKO: 4.1 ± 1.0; p=0.7142) and traversal time (control: 8.7 ± 1.6; cDKO: 6.4 ± 0.7; p=0.2223) between Lrrk cDKO and control mice.
 (E) In the pole test, Lrrk cDKO mice at 22 months of age exhibit similar turning time (control: 1.7 ± 0.2; cDKO: 2.8 ± 0.7; p=0.1184) and descending time (control: 6.6 ± 0.7; cDKO: 5.4 ± 0.3; p=0.1413) compared to control mice.
 (F) Lrrk cDKO mice (34.8 ± 1.5) have similar body weight as control mice (39.6 ± 2.4; p=0.1194).
 The number in parentheses indicates the number of mice used in the study.
 Red-filled and open circles represent data obtained from individual male and female mice, respectively.
 All data are expressed as mean ± SEM. **p<0.01, ***p<0.001.
-Raw behavior data are included in Figure 9—source data 1.Figure 9—source data 1.Lrrk conditional double knockout (cDKO) and control mice.
+Raw behavior data are included in Figure 9—source data 1.

 We then performed the beam walk test in another group of naïve Lrrk cDKO and control mice at 22 months of age (Figure 9D).
 The aged Lrrk cDKO and control mice performed similarly in hindlimb errors (p=0.7022) and traversal time (p=0.8139) in 10 mm beam walk test.
 The hindlimb slips (control: 12.0 ± 3.0; cDKO: 13.8 ± 3.3) and traversal time (control: 15.3 ± 2.0; cDKO: 16.2 ± 2.8) of both genotypic groups were much higher compared to the respective groups of younger mice (p<0.0001; Figure 9D).
 Moreover, higher percentage of the aged mice (2–3 out of 8–9 per genotypic group) failed the test compared to the younger mice (0–2 mice out of 18–20 per genotypic group, Figure 9A and D).
 These results show that aged mice of both genotypes perform poorly in the challenging narrow beam walk test, suggesting that it is not optimal to reveal subtle differences in motor coordination between the genotypic groups at this age.
 The performance of Lrrk cDKO and control mice at 22 months of age in the 20 mm beam walk test was also not significantly different with similar hindlimb errors (p=0.7142) and traversal time (p=0.2223; Figure 9D).
 In the pole test, Lrrk cDKO mice and littermate controls also displayed similar turning time (p=0.1184) and descending time to their home cage (p=0.1413; Figure 9E) as well as body weight (Figure 9F).